psychoinformatics-de/studyforrest-www/src/content/Articles/reallifecognition_contest_results.rst

 <{filename}/pages/challenge.rst>`_.
 The goal of this challenge was to engage
 the community in studying the brain's behavior in situations with near-real-life complexity.
-The `Center for Behavioral Brain Sciences (CBBS) Magdeburg <http://www.cbbs.eu>`_ kindly sponsored 5000 Euro to be awarded for the best contributions.
-From May 27 2014, the day our first data release was published in `Scientific Data <{filename}/Studies/7tad_data.rst>`_, anyone could submit their contributions.
+The `Center for Behavioral Brain Sciences (CBBS) Magdeburg <http://www.cbbs.eu>`_ (funded by the federal state of Saxony-Anhalt) kindly sponsored 5000 Euro to be awarded for the best contributions.
+From May 27 2014, the day our first data release was published in `Scientific Data
+<{filename}/Studies/7tad_data.rst>`_, anyone could submit their contributions.
 Submissions had to work with, or contribute, data from complex quasi-natural stimulation, and, in the spirit of open science, any submission had to include all materials necessary to reproduce the results and license them in a way that enables derivative works.

 Submission to the challenge finally closed on Nov 1 2014.
 Following the deadline a jury comprising of Uri Hasson (Princeton University), James Haxby